Sustainability and Social Responsibility

 Fabric Waste reduction during production

 To avoid waste from being produced in the first place, our production partners started optimizing our print product layouts.
-Previously, printed products generated 42% of leftover fabric, but last year we reduced it to 35%.
-They reuse part of these leftover fabric to make scrunches and headbands to minimise wastage.
+They also reuse part of this leftover fabric to make scrunchies and headbands to minimise wastage.

 Fair working conditions